anilkulkarnistk/ssim/README.md

 Parser took around `6.28 m` to process large file.

-Approxiimately the parser is able to process about 1GB of data each miunte on my laptop.
+Approximately the parser is able to process about 1GB of data each miunte on my laptop.

 ## SSIM Reference